qtc-de/remote-method-guesser/README.md

 ---

-*remote-method-guesser* (*rmg*) is a command line utility written in *Java* and can be used to identify security vulnerabilities on *Java RMI* endpoints.
-Currently, the following operations are supported:
+*remote-method-guesser* (*rmg*) is a *Java RMI* vulnerability scanner and can be used to identify common security vulnerabilities on *Java RMI* endpoints.
+The following list contains some of the currently supported operations:

-* List available *bound names* and their corresponding interface class names
+* List available *bound names* and their corresponding (interface) class names
 * List codebase locations (if exposed by the remote server)
-* Check for known vulnerabilities (enabled class loader, missing *JEP290*, *JEP290* bypass, localhost bypass)
+* Check for common vulnerabilities (enabled class loader, missing *JEP290*, *JEP290* bypasses, localhost bypass)
 * Identify existing remote methods by using a *bruteforce* (wordlist) approach
 * Call remote methods with user specified arguments (no coding required)
 * Call remote methods with *ysoserial gadgets* within the arguments